dereuromark/cakephp-queue/README.md

 ## Background

 This is a very simple and minimalistic job queue (or deferred-task) system for CakePHP.
+If you need a very basic PHP internal queue tool, this is definitly an option.
-It is a great tool for demo purposes on how queues work and doesn't have any dependencies.
+It is also a great tool for demo purposes on how queues work and doesn't have any dependencies.

 Overall functionality is inspired by systems like Gearman, Beanstalk or dropr, but without any illusion to compete with these more advanced Systems.

 The plugin is an attempt to provide a basic, simple to use method to enable deferred job execution, without the hassle of setting up or running an extra queue daemon, while integrating nicely into CakePHP and also simplifying the creation of worker scripts.
+You can also easily provide progress and status information into your pages.

 Please also read the [blog post](http://www.dereuromark.de/2013/12/22/queue-deferred-execution-in-cakephp/).
 For more high-volume and robust use cases please see the [awesome list](https://github.com/FriendsOfCake/awesome-cakephp#queue).